NicoLobato/Transcriptomics-data_Supervised-learning-models/data_preparation.md

 save(prepared_data, file = "data/prepared_data.RData")
 ```

-Our objective is to predict the sample classes by implementing classification algorithms, including Lasso-penalised Logistic Regression, Random Forest and Support Vector Machines (SVM).
+Our objective is to predict the categories by implementing classification algorithms, including Lasso-penalized Logistic Regression, Random Forest, and Support Vector Machines.

-First, we will perform a binary analysis to determine whether our model can predict treatment type based on gene expression levels, identifying the most important genes.
+First, we will perform a binary analysis to determine whether our models can predict treatment type based on gene expression levels, regardless of scion and rootstock type, while identifying the most important variables.

-Next, we will assess the model's predictive power, focusing on stem type independently of treatment and root type.
-If successful, this will help identify the key genes involved in the drought response.
-Lastly, we will conduct a similar analysis considering the root type.
+Next, we will assess the models' predictive power, focusing on scion type independently of treatment and rootstock type.
+If successful, this will help identify the key genes involved in drought response.
+Lastly, we will conduct a similar analysis considering rootstock type.